o1-labs/docs2/docs/zkapps/o1js/index.md

 # Introduction to o1js

-o1js is a TypeScript (TS) library for:
+o1js, fka.
+SnarkyJS, is a TypeScript (TS) library for:

 - Writing general-purpose zk programs
 - Writing zk smart contracts for Mina